cno-enterprise-services/engineering-standards/README.md

-# Engineering Team Standards & RFC Process
+# Enterprise Services Engineering Standards

 Our team follows a consistent set of practices to ensure quality, collaboration, and maintainability across all projects.
 These standards apply to all engineers and contributors, regardless of role or urgency.